Breakup of Silica Agglomerates in Corotating Twin-screw Extruder: Modeling and Experiment

 JOURNAL OF ELASTOMERS AND PLASTICS

 Bumm, Sug Hun; White,, James L.; and Isayev, Avraam I., "Breakup of Silica Agglomerates in Corotating Twin-screw Extruder: Modeling and Experiment" (2014).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 32.